 A while ago, I wrote a post baring my soul about my life’s journey with sometimes debilitating anxiety and depression.
 It was really hard to do and I was very nervous about what people would think.
 I was so surprised that the feedback was so supportive and it was very appreciated.
 I shared my experiences with this illness, things I’ve tried, and what works for me in an effort to help anyone who is unfortunate enough to have to deal with this.
 It’s extremely difficult to live with and can literally change who you are!
 You can read that post here.

 I’m writing today to share something that I think is really exciting and that has to do with finding the right medication.
 This is not to say that medication is for everyone, I know there are lots of people who would prefer not to take medicine or that have great results with other types of therapy.
-I just know that in my case I tried everything from therapy to hypnosis to anything that came out that could cause my symptoms (as you will read in my original post here) and the ONLY thing that helped me was medication.
+I just know that in my case I tried everything from therapy to hypnosis, diet change– anything that came out that could cause my symptoms or alleviate them (as you will read in my original post here) and the ONLY thing that helped me was medication.
 I literally spent thousands of dollars searching for help.
 That said, I have adopted the position that “if taking medication daily gives me quality of life–like going to church, school functions for the kids, grocery shopping, visiting friends and family and all those other wonderful things that the average person does without a second thought– it’s no different than a diabetic taking insulin to survive”!
 Once I wrapped my head around that, I felt much better about medication.
 And, once I started taking medication and had relief from the horrid symptoms, my faith that I had made a good decision increased one hundred-fold!

 What I’ve Learned About

 There is an actual genetic test that can show what types of medications will work best for a patients particular genetic make-up as well as what ones to avoid.
-The test that she uses is called GeneSight and is based on pharmacogenomics– or how your genes affect a your response to a number of types of medications.
+The test that she uses is called GeneSight and is based on pharmacogenomics– or how your genes affect your response to a number of types of medications.
 It can literally help find a medication that will work for you without going through trying a slew of different medications until you hit the right one!
 Get this, its a simple swab of the inside of your cheek–that’s it!
-I personally know of people who has gone years trying to find what worked for them–suffering with symptoms and side effects that entire time.
+I personally know of people who have gone years trying to find what worked for them–suffering with symptoms and side effects that entire time.
 This can drastically reduce the amount of time it takes to find a medication that can help you.

 AH-MAZING, RIGHT?
 I think so.
 Who wouldn’t want to feel better without wasting time and money on medications that don’t work for your genetic makeup!